StuartCox3107/iGrow/README.md

 - [Simen Daehlin](https://github.com/Eventyret) - [The Padwan Project](https://github.com/Eventyret/Padawan) for boilerplate template
 - Mentor Rohit Sharma for his advice and wisdom, particularly in terms of the scope of the project
+- Richard Wells_lead for the README.md cloning from Github section
 - CI coursework videos for the search functionality

 ---